veliovgroup/meteor-files-website/README.md

 - Showcase usage of [`ostrio:files` library](https://github.com/veliovgroup/Meteor-Files)
 - Showcase usage of ServiceWorker with Meteor
-- Showcase implementing fully-featured PWA using Meteor
+- Showcase implementing fully-featured PWA (*including push-notifications*) using Meteor
-- Build good, open source, and free solution to quickly upload and share files
+- Build good and open source solution to quickly upload and share files

 ## Functionality:

-- Upload / Download Files
+- 📑 Upload / Download Files
-- Drag'n'drop support (*files only, folders is not supported yet*)
+- 🗂 Drag'n'drop support for files and directories
-- AWS:S3 as storage
+- 🗄 Use AWS:S3 as a storage
-- PWA with Push Notifications
+- 📲 PWA with Push Notifications
-- Heroku support (*including one-click-deploy*)
+- 🚀 Upload via HTTP and/or DDP

 ## Quick start: